coderbie/ul-tictactoe/README.md

-# ul-tictactoe
-Ultimate Tic Tac Toe
+# Ultimate Tic Tac Toe
+*Using ul-tictactoe script you can play offline game.
+*Using server_player and client_player files you can play online